Moses-Mtonga/gna-laravel-assessment/README.md

 The system provides functionalities to manage modules through the module management tab of the UI sidebar.
 Here's a breakdown of the functionalities:

-Installation: New modules zip file can be uploaded into the system using the upload module feature. newly uploaded modules need to be activated to be recognized by the system
+Installation: New module's zip file can be uploaded into the system using the upload module feature. newly uploaded modules need to be activated to be recognized by the system
 Activation: Uploaded modules can be activated or deactivated.
 Activated modules have their functionalities loaded, while deactivated modules remain inactive without affecting existing data.
 Deletion: Deactivated modules can be removed or uninstalled from the system, clearing its DB records and system files